zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 ### Client Algorithm Support

-Before customizing the algorithm the instance admin **MUST** make sure the complete App and API ecosystem supports the chosen algorithm.
+Before customizing the algorithm the instance admin **MUST** make sure the complete app and API ecosystem supports the chosen algorithm.

 When all OIDC applications of an instance use opaque access tokens, and they call APIs which only use